Canton Bulldogs: Blondy Wallace era

-Blondy Wallace began the 1906 season by signing Jack Lang, Jack Hayden, Herman Kerchoff, and Clark Schrontz away from the Tigers and improving Canton's chances for 1906 championship.
+Blondy Wallace began the 1906 season by signing Jack Lang, Jack Hayden, Herman Kerkhoff, and Clark Schrontz away from the Tigers and improving Canton's chances for 1906 championship.
 Due to the money that was being spent by Canton and Massillon on professional players, both teams ended up with a spending deficit that had to be shouldered by local businessmen.

 That year the Bulldogs won their first game against the Tigers, at Canton, but lost the second game at Massillon.
 Due to the rules of the championship series, the win in the second game allowed Massillon to claim the Ohio championship.
 Shortly after that second game, a Massillon newspaper charged Canton coach Blondy Wallace with throwing the 1906 championship game.
 Canton denied the charges, maintaining that Massillon only wanted to ruin the club's reputation before their final game with Latrobe.
 Although Massillon could not prove that Canton had thrown the game, the accusation so tarnished Canton's name that virtually no one attended the Latrobe game.
 The scandal ruined professional football in Ohio until the mid-1910s.
 Other sports pundits argue that the expense of placing all-star teams on the field each week hampered the sport.
 The Canton Morning News put a $20,000 price tag on the Massillon Tigers 1906 team, while many speculate that the Bulldogs probably cost even more.
 Still, others contend that the games involving top teams like Canton and Massilon were too one-sided and lacked excitement.

 While Massillon was still able to field a local team in 1907 and still win the Ohio League championship, the Canton team folded.
 Blondy Wallace may have lost more than money.
 His libel suit never came to trial.
 The reason was probably that he settled out of court, rather than that Massillon had some sort of secret evidence.
 This leaves the scandal still disputed by historians and football fans alike.
 Because Wallace settled out of court, we have only charges and countercharges instead of a real end to the fixing scandal.